 Employees may not accept loans from any person or entities having or seeking business with the Company.
-Designated executives and directors may not receive loans from the Company, nor may the Company arrange for any loan.
+Loans by the Company to, or guarantees by the Company of obligations of, employees or their family members are of special concern and could constitute improper personal benefits to the recipients of such loans or guarantees, depending on the facts and circumstances.
+Executive officers and directors (or their family members) may not receive loans from the Company, nor may the Company arrange for any such loan.